Medically reviewed by Drugs.com. Last updated on Jan 21, 2022.

 The complications of progressive muscle weakness include:

-- Inability to walk.
+- Trouble walking.
 Some people with muscular dystrophy eventually need to use a wheelchair.

 - Shortening of muscles or tendons around joints (contractures).
 Contractures can further limit mobility.